 DIVISIONS: Division I is for grades 5, 6, 7, and 8.
 Division II is for grades 9-12.
 Students at any greater Dayton area school, public, parochial or private, as well as home-schooled, are eligible.

 AWARDS: Monetary awards will be given for First, Second, Third Place and Honorable Mention.

 Entries must represent the independent and unassisted work of the student under whose name they are submitted.
 Proofreading for corrections by a parent or teacher is acceptable, but content must not come from anyone but the author.

 Entries will be judged for originality, content, and understanding of the subject.

 Entries become the property of the Dayton Holocaust Resource Center, which reserves the right to publish them in part or in their entirety.

-PLEASE NOTE that the deadline is Friday, March 1, 2013.
-Winners will be notified soon after that date, and will be announced at the annual Yom haShoah commemoration at Temple Beth Or on Sunday, April 7, 2013.
+PLEASE NOTE that the deadline is Friday, April 7, 2017.
+Winners will be notified soon after that date, and will be announced at the annual Yom haShoah commemoration on May 1 at Temple Israel.

 questions? e-mail rene @ daytonholocaust.org